canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q4/QuestionText.md

     - a `String` field named **strength** which is not accessible from other classes

 - Constructors:
-    - A constructor which is accessible from other classes and accepts two`String` value to initialize the **name** and **strength** fields.
+    - A constructor which is accessible from other classes and accepts two `String` values to initialize the **name** and **strength** fields.

 - Methods: